Apr 29, 2022

 • Clarity.
 No matter how complex the structure of your web app is, it should be understandable and simple to navigate.
 Code should be clean and reusable.

 • Scalability.
-Web app as a whole and each component should be able to scale according to given requirements and foreseeable business needs.
+Web app as a whole and each part of a web application architecture should be able to scale according to given requirements and foreseeable business needs.

 • Error traceability and effective fixing.
 Your tech team should be able to easily detect, trace and fix errors without causing major failures or performance slowdown in the entire application.